kgjerde/corporaexplorer/README.md

     lower and upper case in the search.
 Unchecked, `war` will find both “war” and “War”; if checked, `war` will only find “war”.
   - **“Year range” or “date range”**: Filters the corpus (the first and last date included) by time span.
+(Only for date-based corpora.)
   - **Plot mode (“calendar” or “document wall”)**: Should the resulting corpus map treat one day or one document as its base unit?
+(Only for date-based corpora.)
   - **Adjust plot size**: Change plot height.
 This is the only sidebar input that has effect without clicking the search button.
   - **Search button**: Only when search button is clicked will input